charmed-kubernetes/kubernetes-docs/pages/k8s/vsphere-integration.md

 ---

 **Charmed Kubernetes** will install and run on vSphere virtual servers.
-With the  addition of the `vsphere-integrator`, your cluster will also be able to directly use native vSphere features such as storage.
+With the  addition of the `vsphere-cloud-provider` and the `vsphere-integrator`, your cluster will also be able to directly use native vSphere features such as storage.

 <div class="p-notification--information is-inline">
   <div class="p-notification__content">
     <span class="p-notification__title">Note:</span>
-    <p class="p-notification__message">These instructions for deploying Charmed Kubernetes with the vSphere integrator assume that Juju has been configured appropriately for your vSphere server.
+    <p class="p-notification__message">These instructions for deploying Charmed Kubernetes with the vSphere Cloud Provider assume that Juju has been configured appropriately for your vSphere server.
 For reference, the configuration options may be found in the <a href="https://juju.is/docs/olm/vmware-vsphere" >Juju documentation</a>.</p>
   </div>
 </div>

+## vSphere Cloud Provider

+The `vsphere-cloud-provider` charm allows **Charmed Kubernetes** to connect to the vSphere API via the out-of-tree cloud provider.
+This allow your cluster to manage parts of the vSphere infrastructure, such as virtual disks.

 ## vSphere integrator

 The `vsphere-integrator` charm simplifies working with **Charmed Kubernetes** on vSphere servers.
-Using the credentials provided to **Juju**, it acts as a proxy between Charmed Kubernetes and the underlying cloud, granting permissions to dynamically create, for example, storage.
+Using the credentials provided to **Juju**, it acts as a proxy between Charmed Kubernetes and the underlying cloud.
+This charm integrates with the `vsphere-cloud-provider` charm to share the credentials required for its operation.

 ### Model configuration